Farama-Foundation/D4RL-Evaluations/README.md

 # D4RL Evaluations

-This repository contains the algorithms used to evaluate tasks in the [D4RL benchmark](https://github.com/Farama-Foundation/D4RL).
+This repository contains the algorithms used to evaluate tasks in the [D4RL benchmark](https://github.com/Farama-Foundation/D4RL) from the original paper.
 All code is lightly modified from other public repositories on Github.
+This repo currently is not being maintained or updated to support the new changes to the D4RL repository.

 ## Reference Codebases.